- Home

 - Remortgages

-More than 1.6m homeowners are facing a mortgage timebomb when their fixed rate deals come to an end this year.
+Hundreds of thousands of homeowners are facing a mortgage timebomb before the year is out when their five-year fixed rate mortgage deals come to an end.

 What higher rates mean for you